 What is this program?

-The Detroit 0% Interest Home Repair Loan Program provides loans to Detroit homeowners looking to complete home repairs or improvements.
-Homeowners have ten years to pay back the loans, which are provided at 0% interest.
-That means homeowners pay back only what they borrow.
+The 0% Interest Home Repair Loan Program launched in April 2015 provides loans to Detroit homeowners looking to complete home repairs or improvements.
+Homeowners have ten years to pay back the loans, which are provided at no interest.
+That means homeowners only pay back what they borrow.

 The program is a city-led partnership with the Detroit Local Initiatives Support Corporation (LISC) and Bank of America.
 This is a public-private commitment focused on revitalizing Detroit’s neighborhoods.
 It is designed to help homeowners address health and safety issues, fix their homes, and eliminate blight.

 Check the eligibility requirements to see if you qualify.

 It can be difficult to borrow money for critical home repairs.
 The 0% Interest Home Repair Loan Program is designed to fill a market gap by investing public and private funds in Detroit neighborhoods.

 The program’s goal is to help Detroit homeowners who have stayed in the city to invest in their homes and neighborhoods.

 What kinds of home repairs are eligible for this loan program?

 If the home has health and safety hazards, those issues must be addressed first before other repairs can be made.
 The homeowner can choose finishes based on personal preference as long as the cost is within their approved loan amount.
 The homeowner may not contract with the contractor for additional work or pay for additional work until after the work paid for by the loan program is completed.
 The following are sample projects: